USS Omaha (SSN-692): Service history

 In early 1989, Omaha operated locally and completed ship’s maintenance.
 In March she departed Pearl Harbor for an eight week NorPac deployment.
 After returning home in April, the ship continued local operations and completed a technical proficiency inspection.
 After making a dependents’ cruise with a port call at Lahaina on the island of Maui in June, Omaha completed a selected restricted availability in July and August.
 She took part in PacEX 89 in September and October.
 After visiting Cold Bay, Alaska, Omaha returned to Hawaii to conduct local operations and complete her tactical readiness evaluation and pre-overseas movement upkeep in the last quarter of the year.

 January 1990 saw Omaha put to sea for another western Pacific deployment.
 Over the course of her cruise, the submarine called at Yokosuka, Guam, Chinhae, Subic Bay, and Hong Kong.
 Returning to Pearl Harbor in July, the boat operated locally through the rest of the summer and then departed again for a seven-week NorPac deployment in October, calling at Seattle before returning home in November to resume local operations into the New Year.

 Omaha held an intermediate maintenance availability in January 1991.
-In this month, the ship also achieved a "Solid Gold" wardroom with the qualification of Lt.
-Jean P. Tennant, becoming the only submarine in SubPac with all officers qualified in submarines.
+In this month, the ship also achieved a "Solid Gold" wardroom with the qualification of LT Jean-Paul ("JP") Tennant, becoming the only submarine in SubPac with all officers qualified in submarines.
 In February, Omaha served as the at-sea training ship for prospective commanding officers.
 She also made two dependents’ cruises with a port call at Lahaina.
 Following upkeep, the submarine operated locally through the spring while also completing torpedo certification proficiency firings and the tactical readiness evaluation.

 In May 1991, Omaha departed for a seven week deployment to the northern Pacific, conducting operations for ComSubPac.
 On the 31st, the ship participated in a humanitarian evacuation of one of her crew off Kodiak Island due to the premature birth of his child, the crewman being transported ashore by a Coast Guard helicopter.
 Happily, his child recovered fully from the complications of premature birth.
 The submarine made a port visit at Adak, Alaska, in June and returned to Pearl Harbor in July.
 Shortly thereafter, Omaha put to sea once again, headed this time for the eastern Pacific.
 From 2–6 August, the ship stopped at Esquimalt, B.C., then put in to Bangor, Wash.
 (10–11 August), where she embarked male guests for a "Tiger Cruise" to Alameda, Calif.
 While at Alameda (14–19 August), Omaha conducted two distinguished visitor cruises on the 14th and 15th.
 Guests included the mayor of Alameda and the Honorable P. J. Morgan, mayor of Omaha, Neb., and other honored guests of the ship’s namesake city.
 After another brief stop at San Diego (24–25 August), the boat returned home to Pearl Harbor.
 Omaha received a Meritorious Unit Commendation for her work from 1 January 1990 – 1 August 1991.